 Propane or natural gas, which one will it be?
 Honestly, it all depends on preference and circumstance.

-The main difference between both grills is the gas they use, whether they use more energy like natural gas, or they offer more portability like propane.
+The main difference between both natural gas and propane grills is the gas they use, whether they use more energy like natural gas or they offer more portability like propane.
 Both grills have their pros and cons.

-Think of it this way, if you already have a natural gas line hooked up to your house and you’re not really bothered about going the distance, natural gas will be a less expensive and convenient process.
+Think of it this way.
+If you already have a natural gas line hooked up to your house and you’re not bothered about going the distance, natural gas will be a less expensive and convenient process.

 If you like to travel with your grill and you prefer energy efficiency above all, consider choosing propane.